-$\hfill \square$ Keep a list of all medications, vitamins, a and herbal medicines with you. ☐ Be sure to ask about your prescriptions of understand when and how to take your r ☐ Keep a record of when you had procedures, surgeries, and any diagnosis.
-This will be helpful if you are ever admitted to the hospital. ☐ Ask for explanation in plain, easy to understand language. \square What is (are) my health problem(s)? ☐ What do I need to do?
-Why? \square How will this affect my everyday activities es? ☐ If your provider suggests a referral to and understand why.
-Follow-up with our offi appointment confirmation within a coup fice if you don't have a referral ☐ Know how and when you will receive you results and call us if you do not hear from ☐ Understand what you can do at home to your health. improve ☐ Take notes.
-Word fig.
+The Reep a list of all medications, vitamins, and herbat medicines with you. $\hfill \Box$ Be sure to ask about your prescriptions during your appointment.
+Be sure to understand when and how to take your medications. ☐ Keep a record of when you had procedures, surgeries, and any diagnosis.
+This will be helpful if you are ever admitted to the hospital.
+Ask for explanation in plain, easy to understand language. ☐ What is (are) my health problem(s)? ☐ What do I need to do?
+Why? ☐ How will this affect my everyday activities? ☐ If your provider suggests a referral to another service, please be sure that you understand why.
+Follow-up with our office if you don't have a referral appointment confirmation within a couple of weeks. ☐ Know how and when you will receive your test results and call us if you do not hear from us. ☐ Understand what you can do at home to improve your health. □ Take notes.